By Dan Simms

-So many solar companies require you to have a visit with a sales representative before you can get a quote on a solar system or solar panel installation.
-With the Tesla solar system, you simply go to the website, put in your address and your electric bill, and you get an instant quote.
+According to our solar panel review standards, Tesla Solar earned a 4.3/5 rating from our experts.
+Many solar companies require you to visit a sales representative before getting a solar system or installation quote.
+With the Tesla solar system, you can go to the website, enter your address and electric bill, and get an instant quote.

 |Tesla Solar Panels Summary|